Anmol007/Anmol007.github.io/_posts/2020-06-03-Two-AM-Musings.md

 I have to go through the list of books which David shared in his slides and I'm planning to pick atleast one for coming months.

-Its a tight week for me because its the Sprint week where we have the planning, retro, refinement, review BUT at the same time I'm feeling great to come across these gems - articles.
+It's a tight week for me because its the Sprint week where we have the planning, retro, refinement, review BUT at the same time I'm feeling great to come across these gems - articles.

 In the next post, hopefully, this week, I would like to write about some amazing stuff I learned, implemented, and deployed which I hope would help the organization moving forward with the data quality challenges.